Kettlebell: Shape

 Unlike traditional dumbbells, a kettlebell's centre of mass is extended beyond the hand, similar to Indian clubs or ishi sashi.
 This facilitates ballistic and swinging movements.
 Variants of the kettlebell include bags filled with sand, water, or steel shot.
 The kettlebell allows for swing movements and release moves with added safety and added grip, wrist, arm and core strengthening.
 The weight of a kettlebell is not distributed evenly.
-Thus, the unique shape of a kettlebell provides the "unstable force" for handling, which is important for the effectiveness of the kettlebell exercises.
+Thus, the unique shape of a kettlebell provides an "unstable force" for handling, which is important for the effectiveness of kettlebell exercises.